WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   (cont $ft)
 ```

-A continuation type is given in terms of a function type `$ft`, whose
+A continuation type is specified in terms of a function type `$ft`,
-parameters `t1*` describes the expected stack shape prior to
+whose parameter types `t1*` describe the expected stack shape prior to
 resuming/starting the continuation, and whose return types `t2*`
-describes the stack shape after the continuation has run to
+describe the stack shape after the continuation has run to completion.
-completion.

 As a shorthand, we will often write the function type inline and write
 a continuation type as